-(0.0848 X HCW)-(4.376 X FT)-(3.530 X BW)+(2.456 X REA).
-This contest was offered at the North Dakota State Fair and was open to those youth members.
-Weights were taken and then ultrasound measurements from 119 lambs entered our database.
+Contest.
+In the sheep project for 4-H, FFA, or Junior sheep members, youth can enter their live market sheep for ultrasound measurements, weight measurements, and then combine that for an index of percent boneless closely trimmed retail cuts (% BCTRC=49.936-(0.0848 X HCW)-(4.376 X FT)-(3.530 X BW)+(2.456 X REA).
+This contest was offered at the North Dakota State Fair and was open to youth members.
+Weights and ultrasound measurements were taken from 109 lambs entered our database